cverdel/zircon_petrochronology/README.md

 [ThU_faceted_plot]: https://github.com/cverdel/zircon_petrochronology/blob/main/figures/faceted_ThU.jpeg?raw=true

 Ti concentration is frequently used for zircon thermomemtry.
-The followinng plot show Ti concentration vs Th/U for the entire dataset.
-The point in the middle shows the median Ti concentration and Th/U of zircon.
+The following plot show Ti concentration vs Th/U for the entire dataset.
+The point in the middle of the graph shows the median Ti concentration and Th/U of zircon.
 ```
 #Determines median Th/U and Ti concentration
 medThU<-as.numeric(format(round(median(df$ThU, na.rm = TRUE),1)))